Blundell’s School, Tiverton, Devon

 The Ondaatje Hall, a purpose-built theatre is a really impressive hub for creative arts and holds a series of musicals, plays, concerts and exhibitions throughout the year.

 And let’s not forget to talk about the food for a moment, because how often can you say that your child’s school dinners are prepared by a Masterchef Finalist?
-With Craig Sampson in residence, I reckon that nutritious and balanced brain food is going to be the least of your worries.
+With Craig Sampson in residence, I reckon that nutritious and balanced brain food is going to be the least of your worries, especially when you hear 95% of it is sourced from a 25-mile radius.
 The dining hall was certainly buzzing when I visited and it was barely lunchtime.

 MUSIC & DRAMA

 Both music and drama are a big deal across Prep and Senior School.
 In Prep, incredibly 75% of students play an instrument and get involved in concerts, which has led to significant success in Music Scholarships in the Senior School.
 Speaking of which, there are 3 choirs, 3 orchestras, 2 jazz bands plus other brass, string and wind ensembles, taught by top teachers, with serious connections.
-This past year, students have been working closely with the London Chamber Orchestra (not every day you can say that).
-Academically, results are really good, with the majority achieving A*- B at A level and A*-A at GCSE.
+This past year, students won a competition to perform at Carnegie Hall in New York.
+Academically, results are really good, with the majority achieving A*- B at A level and A*-A at GCSE level.
 And, if you’ve a budding Hans Zimmer, they’ll love the 2 Mac composition suites and recording studio.

 Drama plays a part throughout the school curriculum, from Nursery, right through Prep.
-I love the sound of the ‘play in a day’ where the kids are challenged with line learning and performing in 8 hours flat!
 Senior School takes the baton and carries it on, with 3 main productions a year.
 Music and drama performances are both big events in the social diary and the school makes use of its location, holding concerts in the likes of Exeter Cathedral, as well as in its own halls.

 Aside from ruggers, athletics is practiced with pride, along with basketball, riding, squash and ‘Fives’ (heard of it?
 I hadn’t either, but it’s as competitive as the rest!); it’s all part of the natty ‘sport for all’ programme, with the hope being that everyone will find something they enjoy and will continue beyond their school years.
 Indeed, around 300 students play in matches on an average weekend, apparently, and over the past five years, over 100 Blundellians have competed at county level or above.
 And then there’s the extra-curricular opps, including the Ten Tors and Duke of Edinburgh Award, plus taking part in the Devizes to Westminster canoe race.
 Puts my ambition to do 7 mins of HIIT training a day well and truly into the corner.